 Artists: Clare Milledge, Mel O’Callaghan, Honi Ryan, Huseyin Sami, Yasmin Smith, Zan Wimberley, Kate Brown, Cybele Cox, Kalanjay Dhir, Harley Ives, Kai Wasikowski.

 The Fauvette Loureiro Memorial Scholarship supports SCA graduates who are practising, professional artists working in any discipline through support for professional development facilitated by travel.
 There are two scholarship categories; emerging and mid-career/established.
 Selected by an independent panel of judges, applicants are assessed on their initial proposal and the associated exhibition of the finalists’ work.
 Recipients in each category will be announced at the exhibition opening.

 Past recipients include: Chris Dolman (2019), Penelope Cain (2018), Nick Dorey (2017), Biljana Jancic (2016), Julian Day (2015), Jonny Niesche (2014), Vicky Browne (2013), Mark Shorter (2012), Alana Hunt (2011) and Justene Williams (2010).

-At the end of each academic year thousands of people attend the Graduation Show to see the work of students completing the Bachelor of Visual Arts and Bachelor of Visual Arts (Honours).
-Works will be on display from students from each of the studio areas: Screen Arts, Jewellery and Object, Painting, Photomedia, Printmedia and Sculpture.
+At the end of each academic year we celebrate our graduating cohort and the culmination of their collective research and practice based outcomes.
+We invite you to come and see this year's Graduation Show and enjoy the work of our students completing the Bachelor of Visual Arts and Bachelor of Visual Arts (Honours).
+Over thirty works will be on display from studio areas including: Screen Arts, Photography, Painting, Printmedia, Sculpture, Ceramics, Glass and Jewellery and Object.